loopier/atom-supercollider/README.md

 # atom-supercollider
-Things for atom supercollider -- this is not a package!
+Things to use supercollider in atom -- *WARNING!:* This is not a package!
 Just useful stuff